 And given the IAB Advertising Revenue Report, mobile traffic has not only won the user-engagement rates but significantly contributed to advertising profits, too.

 Naturally, it doesn’t mean that desktop traffic went completely dead in 2019 and wasn’t responsible for generating profit.
 The 2019 desktop advertising revenue varies depending on ad formats, verticals and targeted audiences, but it’s still there.
 Though its growth curve couldn’t be compared to that of mobile traffic.

 While the end of 2019 made it quite clear what to expect in the near future, the beginning of 2020 came down crashing it all.
 The Q1 is usually expected to bring lower numbers as opposed to the end-of-year results, but nobody has quite expected the global pandemic.

-The coronavirus outbreak made all sorts of businesses slow down and re-evaluate their 2020 strategies.
+The coronavirus outbreak made all sorts of businesses slow down and re-evaluate their 2020 strategies and are they still being cautious in 2022.
 So did the digital marketing sector, and here are the last couple of months’ findings.

 Mobile usage grows.
 Mobile revenue drops.

 Mobile Advertising Declines Due to COVID-19, despite increased time spent